alexhagiopol/cracking-the-coding-interview/README.md

 ### Building:
 #### Mac:
-Mac usage requires the package managers Homebrew and Pip which is done for you in the Makefile:
+Mac usage requires installing the package managers Homebrew and Pip which is done for you in the Makefile:

     git clone https://github.com/alexhagiopol/cracking-the-coding-interview.git ctci
     cd ctci